Language deprivation in children with hearing loss

 Language deprivation in deaf and hard-of-hearing children is a delay in language development that occurs when sufficient exposure to language, spoken or signed, is not provided in the first few years of a deaf or hard of hearing child's life, often called the critical or sensitive period.
 Early intervention, parental involvement, and other resources all work to prevent language deprivation.
 Children who experience limited access to language—spoken or signed—may not develop the necessary skills to successfully assimilate into the academic learning environment.
 There are various educational approaches for teaching deaf and hard of hearing individuals.
 Decisions about language instruction is dependent upon a number of factors including extent of hearing loss, availability of programs, and family dynamics.

 Access to language

 Typical language development for deaf and hard of hearing children

 Similar linguistic milestones are found in both signed and spoken languages.
 Reduced access to language may result in behavior problems as the child does not have a way to express his wants or needs.
-When a developing child experiences reduced access to language it may result in behavior problems as the child does not have a way to express his wants or needs.
 Language deprivation may also affect their neurological development.
 The timing and quality of language exposure are more important than hearing status for developing age-appropriate skills.